The Nova Scotia Legislature

 The business that is before the House each day is set out on an agenda called the Order Paper.
-The clerk prepares the order paper and circulates it to all members on each sitting day.
+The Clerk prepares the order paper and circulates it to all members on each sitting day.
 The order paper consists of two classes of business, namely, those items that constitute the Daily Routine and the remaining items of business.

 The Daily Routine